christinab12/bone-cement-injection-planning/README.md

 save: If set the intermediate scans are stored
 ```

-## Pedicle detection
+## New Feature: Pedicle detection

-Pedicle detection is an additional part of BICEPS.
+Pedicle detection is a new feature of BICEPS.
 It aims to increase accuracy by only considering vertebral bodies in the evaulations (in other words, it neglects the spinal processes as the current inpainting pipeline has sometimes problems reproducing them correctly).

 Vertebral bodies are separated from the spinal processes after the final inpainting step.
 For the comparison of volumes, the separation is also performed for the pre-fractured (healthy) and post-operative scan.